 Building a Six-Figure Amazon Side Hustle

 In the summer of 2014, I came across a few blog posts and podcast episodes focused on the topic of selling private label products through Amazon’s FBA program.
 I was aware of the possibility to sell private label products, and I was aware that third-party sellers could offer their products on Amazon, but I had never thought about the power that exists when those two factors are combined.

 If you’re not familiar with the term “private label,” all it means is that someone else manufactures the products and then puts your logo and branding on the product.

 As for FBA, it’s a service Amazon offers that’s really a game-changer for small businesses and individual sellers.
 Through the FBA program, you can send your inventory in bulk to an Amazon warehouse.
 Then, when a customer buys your product, Amazon will pack up the item and ship it on your behalf.

 When you sell products via FBA, you don’t need to fulfill individual orders, handle returns, or deal with customer service on issues related to shipping.
 And you can send in hundreds or thousands of items at once, instead of running to the post office every day to ship your orders.
 So you can see why this is a popular option among people looking to make money from home.

 When you sell private label products, you’re essentially outsourcing all of the manufacturing.
 And when you sell products via Amazon FBA, you’re essentially outsourcing all of the order fulfillment and shipping (as well as most of the customer service).

 What do you get by outsourcing all of these things?

-You get the possibility to have a very passive source of income.
+You get the possibility to build a passive income business that largely runs itself.

 As someone who had been working online and blogging for several years, the possibility of making money passively by selling on Amazon was very enticing to me.
 For a long time, my wife and I had been talking about starting a business together, so I told her about it and she was in!